Skip to main content

 Miro Alternatives Selection Criteria

-When selecting the best Miro alternatives to include in this list, I considered common buyer needs and pain points related to visual task management tool products, like real-time collaboration and easy board sharing.
+When selecting the best Miro alternatives to include in this list, I considered common buyer needs and pain points related to Miro alternative products, like needing scalable collaboration tools or more industry-specific templates.
 I also used the following framework to keep my evaluation structured and fair:

 Core Functionality (25% of total score)